vedang2003/tax-calculator-form/README.md

 2. Create a new project or select existing one
 3. Enable Google Sheets API and Google Drive API
 4. Create a Service Account and download the JSON credentials
-5. Rename the file to `credentials.json` and place in project root
+5. Encode the JSON file to base64 and define it in your `.env` file
 6. Share your Google Sheet with the service account email

 ### 5. Gmail App Password Setup